Cobb angle: Severity

 Those with Cobb angle of more than 60° usually have respiratory complications.

 Scoliosis cases with Cobb angles between 40 and 50 degrees at skeletal maturity progress at an average of 10 to 15 degrees during a normal lifetime.
 Cobb angles of more than 50 degrees at skeletal maturity progress at about 1 to 2 degrees per year.

 History

-The Cobb angle is named after the American orthopedic surgeon John Robert Cobb (1903–1967), was originally used to measure coronal plane deformity on radiographs with antero-posterior projection for the classification of scoliosis.
+The Cobb angle is named after the American orthopedic surgeon John Robert Cobb (1903–1967).
+It was originally used to measure coronal plane deformity on radiographs with antero-posterior projection for the classification of scoliosis.
 It has subsequently been adapted to classify sagittal plane deformity, especially in the setting of traumatic thoracolumbar spine fractures.